awsdocs/aws-codebuild-user-guide/doc_source/session-manager.md

 AWS CLI
 Your local machine must have the Session Manager plugin installed for this procedure\.
 For more information, see [Install the Session Manager Plugin for the AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) in the AWS Systems Manager User Guide\.

-1. Call the batch\-get\-builds api with the build ID to get information about the build\.
+1. Call the batch\-get\-builds api with the build ID to get information about the build, including the session target identifier\.
+The session target identifier property name varies depending on the output type of the `aws` command\.
+This is why `--output json` is added to the command\.

    ```
-   aws codebuild batch-get-builds --ids <buildID> --region <region>
+   aws codebuild batch-get-builds --ids <buildID> --region <region> --output json
    ```

 1. Copy the `sessionTarget` property value\.
-Note: `sessionTarget` is only available if output is `json` or `table`.
-If output is set to `text` look for `DEBUGSESSION` instead.
-If the property is missing from the output then update your CLI to a more recent version.
+The `sessionTarget` property name can vary depending on the output type of the `aws` command\.
+This is why `--output json` is added to the command in the previous step\.

 1. Use the following command to connect to the build container\.